runt18/txGoogle/README.md

 How this project is set up:

 - you can download service descriptions with: https://github.com/transceptor-technology/txGoogle/blob/master/txGoogle/wrappers/discovery.py
-- you can generate the service files (stored in txGoogle/services) with: https://github.com/transceptor-technology/txGoogle/blob/master/txGoogle/asyncApisGenerator.py
+- you can generate the service file.
+This is stored in txGoogle/services with: https://github.com/transceptor-technology/txGoogle/blob/master/txGoogle/asyncApisGenerator.py
--

 ## setting up a connection: